Harnessing the immune system to fight psychiatric and neurodegenerative diseases, conditions with ever-growing social and financial costs

 About Us

 Both the brain and the immune system begin their journey with a learning process, directly linked to the environmental settings, to ultimately generate memory and execute effector functions; many of these functions control body homeostasis and are co-regulated throughout life.
-The implication of immune regulation in many disorders is thus a fast-emerging field as it holds a great promise in disease prevention, early diagnosis, and treatment.
+The implication of immune regulation in many disorders is thus a fast-emerging field as it holds a great promise in disease prevention, early diagnosis and treatment.
+Studies in my laboratory focus on exploring the interactions between the brain and the immune system from early development to aging in human and in animal models.
+Our goal is to provide better tools to fight autoimmune, psychiatric and neurodegenerative diseases, conditions with ever-growing social and financial costs

 Immune cells begin to populate the central nervous system (CNS) already during embryonic development.
-The cells, termed microglia, become permanent residents of the tissue with a variety of functions such as clearance of pathogens and regulation of neuronal function.
-We address questions related to their unique differentiation process following entry into the CNS as well as their impact on chronic diseases of the brain such as epilepsy, multiple sclerosis and Alzheimer’s disease.
+The cells, termed microglia (macrophages of the CNS), become permanent residents of the tissue with a variety of functions such as clearance of pathogens and regulation of neuronal function.
+We address questions related to their unique functional properties within the CNS as well as their impact on chronic diseases of the brain such as epilepsy, obesity, amyotrophic lateral sclerosis, Crohn’s disease, and Alzheimer’s disease.

 Immune cell residence and function within the central nervous system